john-positano/IlLumenNote/readme.md

 Frontend Engineers would find themselves working out of the `/public` folder, which is designed to be served statically.
 This static serving is covered by the built-in server included with PHP.

 Data for the application is fetched as JSON Data Views through the use of Client-side HTTP Services.
-The objects that are parsed out of the incoming JSON form the scope of the frontend application.
-Client-side Controllers bind the Data Views to HTML Views.
-The Controllers interact with the Model RESTfully over HTTP.
+The objects that are parsed out of the incoming JSON form the Scope and Model of the frontend application.
+Client-side Controllers manipulate this resultant Model while Angular binds this model to the Document Object Model.
+Changes to the model are reflected in the backend RESTfully.

 JWT is used to provide authentication and the `User` is contained as a claim of this token.
 The token interacts with a middleware in the backend.

 #### Backend

 Backend Engineers see Lumen Controllers manipulating Database Models to produce JSON Data Views.
 Eloquent was chosen to highlight a preferred choice of the Laravel community and to also simplify Query building.
-The models began simply, but listing the note author's name in the UI prompted a join between two tables.
+For convenience, `NoteController.php` returns `notes JOIN users`.
 Sensitive database columns are also filtered.

 Middleware was written within the Lumen framework by including a package (Lcobucci/JWT) with exposed methods for signing/verifying tokens.
 While the login page is not intercepted by authentication, virtually everything else must be authenticated.
 These routes are arranged into one, common route group.